 Now, if you had this awareness 5 years ago, would you have altered any of your life choices?
 Would it have made a difference in who you are today?

 For me, the university period means transitioning from an adolescent to what I call an “adole-dult”.
 That is, an initiation into the real world everyone talked about.
-The stark reality is: this is only a tiny window to the real world because you’re still dependent on your parents for most basic necessities of life.
+The stark reality is: this is only a tiny window to the real world because you’re still dependent on your parents for the most basic necessities of life.

 Looking back, I think I’ve always had a foot in the real world.
 As a little girl, I watched my Dad build his construction business.
 In high school, my friend and I founded an online fashion shop.
-And then as a freshman, I joined SFAN as a projects manager – collaborating with the team to create events that hosted all types of entrepreneurs, diplomats, and corporate executives.
+And then as a freshman, I joined SFAN as a project manager – collaborating with the team to create events that hosted all types of entrepreneurs, diplomats, and corporate executives.
 These experiences made #StudentLife a lot easier for me.